A large bike box containing the 72-pound Himiway all terrain electric cruiser bike showed up…

 You get into Kananaskis Country on this bike ride

-You reach the Kananaskis Country border after 15.3 kilometres of cycling.
+You reach the Kananaskis Country border after 15.3 km of cycling.
 There is an immediate and noticeable deterioration in the road surface.
+The road going forward is called the Sheep River Road though it’s not something you’re likely to even notice.

-But the country gets a touch grander too.
-At the 20 kilometre mark you arrive at the winter barricade.
+The country gets a touch grander too.
+At the 20 km mark you arrive at the winter barricade.
 Here you could park your car if you’re short on time and still enjoy a very pleasant bike ride.

-The only nasty hill on the whole 76 kilometre ride is the one in the photo below.
+The only nasty hill on the whole 76 km return bike ride is the one in the photo below.
 Fortunately it’s relatively short.

 Sheep River Falls

-At the 35 kilometre mark there is a sign pointing to the Sheep River Falls.
+At the 35-km mark there is a sign pointing to the Sheep River Falls.
 Pull in here, get off your bike and explore along the river edge.
 It’s a great place to enjoy a picnic lunch.
+(Don’t forget a bike lock.)

-If you’re keen to cycle to the end of the road then continue another three kilometres to the Junction Creek Picnic Area.
-Cycle the loop and then retrace your steps all the way back to Black Valley.
+If you’re keen to cycle to the end of the road then continue another 3 km to the Junction Creek Picnic Area.
+Cycle the loop and then retrace your steps all the way back to Turner Valley.

 Look for bighorn sheep